Do you know what will differentiate you from being just an employee to a good employee? The answer is both simple and complex.

 “Learning can happen both ways,” DiMartini said.
 For example, older generations can learn how to capitalize on technology from younger generations, and younger folks can learn from the experience and skills of older folks.
 DiMartini believes government can be more successful if everyone respects and acknowledges that “each generation brings something to the table that can be useful for the generation above and below.”

-Q: How do you keep employees engaged in the remote and now hybrid work environment?
+Q: How do you keep employees engaged in remote and hybrid work environments?

-Until DiMartini can return to headquarters, hosting structured and unstructured Zoom meetings with colleagues has worked – as well as respecting that people have lives outside of their work.
-“They spent all of August learning about my empty nest syndrome,” she said.
-Once more and more people return to the office, teams will have to tackle and right-size how important face time actually is.
+In the hybrid work environment, hosting structured and unstructured Zoom meetings with colleagues has worked – as well as respecting that people have lives outside of their work.
+As people have returned to the office, teams tackle and right-size how important face time actually is.
 Just because you see someone in the office more does not necessarily mean they’re better employees, she pointed out.

-Q: How do you help develop people’s skills post-pandemic?
+Q: How do you help develop people’s skills?